OpenNeuroDerivatives/ds005604-fmriprep/logs/CITATION.md

 Anatomical data preprocessing

-: A total of 3 T1-weighted (T1w) images were found within the input
+: A total of 1 T1-weighted (T1w) images were found within the input
 BIDS dataset.
-Each T1w image was corrected for intensity non-uniformity (INU) with `N4BiasFieldCorrection` [@n4], distributed with ANTs 2.6.2 [@ants, RRID:SCR_004757].
+The T1w image was corrected for intensity non-uniformity (INU) with `N4BiasFieldCorrection` [@n4], distributed with ANTs 2.6.2 [@ants, RRID:SCR_004757], and used as T1w-reference throughout the workflow.
 The T1w-reference was then skull-stripped with a *Nipype* implementation of the `antsBrainExtraction.sh` workflow (from ANTs), using OASIS30ANTs as target template.
 Brain tissue segmentation of cerebrospinal fluid (CSF), white-matter (WM) and gray-matter (GM) was performed on the brain-extracted T1w using `fast` [FSL (version unknown), RRID:SCR_002823, @fsl_fast].
-An anatomical T1w-reference map was computed after registration of 3 <module 'nipype.interfaces.image' from '/opt/conda/envs/fmriprep/lib/python3.12/site-packages/nipype/interfaces/image.py'> images (after INU-correction) using
+Brain surfaces were reconstructed using `recon-all` [FreeSurfer 7.3.2, RRID:SCR_001847, @fs_reconall], and the brain mask estimated previously was refined with a custom variation of the method to reconcile ANTs-derived and FreeSurfer-derived segmentations of the cortical gray-matter of Mindboggle [RRID:SCR_002438, @mindboggle].
-`mri_robust_template` [FreeSurfer 7.3.2, @fs_template].
+A T2-weighted image was used to improve pial surface refinement.
 Brain surfaces were reconstructed using `recon-all` [FreeSurfer 7.3.2, RRID:SCR_001847, @fs_reconall], and the brain mask estimated previously was refined with a custom variation of the method to reconcile